 The fringe is also pre-treated with a specialty fringe cleaner for maximum soil removal.

-- Step 9: Agitation for Chemical Distribution and More Effective Cleaning
+- Step 9: Agitation for Cleaning Agent Distribution for More Effective Cleaning

 Our rug experts will evaluate your rug to choose the best cleaning procedure possible for maximum soil removal based on fiber content, delicacy and colorfastness.
 These methods may range from minimum moisture to complete submersion cleaning.